salesforcecli/plugin-login/messages/login.org.md

   <%= config.bin %> <%= command.id %>

-- Log in to your Dev Hub org and set an alias that you reference later when you create a scratch org:
+- Log in to your Dev Hub, set it as your default Dev Hub, and set an alias that you reference later when you create a scratch org:

-  <%= config.bin %> <%= command.id %> --alias dev-hub
+  <%= config.bin %> <%= command.id %> --set-default-dev-hub --alias dev-hub

 - Log in to a sandbox and set it as your default org: